ayoayco/citasv2/README.md

 # For Developers...

 After cloning the project with `git clone ...`, install dependencies with `npm install`.

-## Which files are what

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.1.

+## Updating the API Base URL
+All the communication with the backend API are handled by the Angular Service: citas.api.service.ts.
+The API base URL is stored in a variable in this file.

 ## Development server